cleavetv/unity-framework/Readme.txt

 quite usable in it's current state.
 For a more concrete working example of an app implementing the framework you can look in to the cleavetv/Architect repository.

+###### Usage:

+Clone or pull repository.
+Copy Assets/CleaveFramework into the location of your Unity project Assets.
+Load Unity.

 ###### Basic Implementation: